ICYDK: Exfoliating for All Skin Types Helps You Achieve Clearer Skin

 To prevent these, regular exfoliation is necessary.
 Simply put, exfoliation is the process of removing or sloughing off dead skin cells from the surface of your skin.
 Aside from purifying the complexion, it also evens out your skin tone, boosts circulation, and helps keep skin young-looking.

-There are two types of exfoliators that you can use: mechanical exfoliators, such as scrubs and masks, and chemical exfoliators, a.k.a. solutions or peels containing alpha hydroxy acids (AHAs) or beta hydroxy acids (BHAs).
+There are two types of exfoliators that you can use: mechanical exfoliators, such as scrubs and masks, and chemical exfoliators, a.k.a. solutions or peels containing (AHAs) or beta hydroxy acids (BHAs).

 Exfoliation Do’s and Don’ts